 Credit packs are available in $5, $20, $50, and $100 denominations, with bonus minutes provided for larger packs.
 For example, a $50 credit pack includes a 5% bonus.

-A $5 credit typically provides about 4 hours of calling to the US.
-Users can also enable an auto top-up feature to prevent call interruptions, which activates when the balance drops below a set amount.
-A five-minute grace period ensures calls are not dropped immediately if the balance goes negative.
+A $5 credit typically provides about 4 hours of calling to the U.S. Users can also enable an auto top-up feature to prevent call interruptions when the balance drops below a set amount.
+A five-minute grace period helps ensure calls are not cut off immediately if the balance goes negative.

-Phone numbers from the US and Canada can be purchased for $1.95/month, and no proof of local residency is required.
-Users can select their desired area code during checkout.
+Phone numbers from the U.S. and Canada can be purchased for $1.95/month, and no proof of local residency is required.
+Users can also select their preferred area code during checkout.

 Enterprise plans start at $150 and offer 15% discounted calling rates compared to individual users.
 These plans also unlock team-based features like analytics, cost tracking, and centralized credit management.